 Electrical currents can be used to reduce pain by exploiting the body's neurobiological control mechanisms such as selective stimulation of particular subtypes of primary afferent nerve fibres.
-Afferent fibres can be activated by transcutaneous electrical nerve stimulation (TENS) and other currents, including a new low frequency current recently developed in South Africa, the socalled action potential simulation (APS) therapy.
+Afferent fibres can be activated by transcutaneous electrical nerve stimulation (TENS)1 and other currents, including a new low frequency current recently developed in South Africa, the socalled action potential simulation (APS) therapy.2 produced depressing the response in muscles, glands or any other organ.